Papagon2/Cold-War-Operation-OPEN-SOURCE/README.md

 No MIST or MOOSE is used yet.
 But been told is better to use them. feel free to particitate.
 Please read ToDo.txt and Usage.txt!

-The mission is not Finished.
+THE MISSION IS NOT FINISHED!.
 But should be so many opertuneties to complete it.

 Right now GROUND.lua is the main issue.
 Ground units have no waypoint or correct waypoint.